VictoriaMetrics/VictoriaMetrics/docs/stream-aggregation.md

 ## Aggregation outputs

-The following aggregation outputs are supported in the `outputs` list of the [stream aggregation config](#stream-aggregation-config):
+The following aggregation outputs can be put in the `outputs` list at [stream aggregation config](#stream-aggregation-config):

 * `total` generates output [counter](https://docs.victoriametrics.com/keyConcepts.html#counter) by summing the input counters.
   The `total` handler properly handles input counter resets.